aa-samad/conv_snn/README.md

 # Conv-SNN
 ### Convolutional spiking neural networks (SNN) for spatio-temporal feature extraction
-This paper highlights potentials of Convolutional spiking neural networks and introduces a new architecture to tackle problems of training a deep convolutional SNNs.
+This paper highlights potentials of Convolutional spiking neural networks and introduces a new architecture to tackle training deep convolutional SNN problems.

 ## Prerequisites
 The Following Setup is tested and it is working: